benjaminion/eth-parity-qnap/README.md

 You can also try running `docker stats` on a container, though I've had odd results when running multiple containers.
 More info [here](https://www.datadoghq.com/blog/how-to-collect-docker-metrics/#toc-stats-command6).

+Note that every time the container is updated the resource limits need to be reset manually.
+It's on my _Todo_ list to work out how to do this in the _docker-compode.yml_ file.

 # Linking with _ethstats.net_

 ## Introduction